2007 National League Wild Card tie-breaker game: Aftermath

 Colorado's win clinched the team's second post-season berth in franchise history, and the first for their first baseman Todd Helton.
 The Rockies swept the Phillies in the 2007 National League Division Series and the Diamondbacks in the 2007 National League Championship Series (NLCS) to win the franchise's first National League pennant.
 This streak, in combination with the Rockies performance at the end of the season, meant the Rockies had won 21 of their last 22 games.
 The last National League team to win 20 of 21 games at any point in the season were the 1936 New York Giants.
 The Rockies also opened the playoffs with seven straight wins, the 1976 Cincinnati Reds were the only other team in major league history to do so.
 The Rockies moved on to the 2007 World Series with their NLCS win, where they were swept by the Boston Red Sox.

 The game counted as a regular season game in baseball statistics.
 If Matt Holliday had gone 0 for 5 in the game he would have lost the batting title to Chipper Jones.
 However, Holliday went 2 for 6 and won the title with a batting average of .340.
 Also, Holliday's triple and run batted in (RBI) in the 13th gave him 137 RBI in total, winning the RBI crown over Ryan Howard by 1.
 Holliday's teammate Tulowitzki believed Holliday was the league's most valuable player, but he ultimately finished a close second to the Phillies' Jimmy Rollins in the Most Valuable Player Award voting.
 Also, Padres' starter Jake Peavy increased his earned run average (ERA) from 2.36 to 2.54 in the game and added six strikeouts to his season total.
 Peavy ultimately won the National League wins, strikeout, and ERA titles.
 These titles combined to give Peavy a pitching Triple Crown and he went on to win the Cy Young Award unanimously.
 Finally, despite an error in the game, the Rockies set the single-season major league record for team fielding percentage (.9893), breaking the 2006 Boston Red Sox mark of .9891.

-Conversely, while the Rockies enjoyed a run to the World Series, and have qualified for the postseason three subsequent times since this game (2009, 2017, and 2018), the Padres would not make the playoffs until 2020, thirteen years later.
+Conversely, while the Rockies enjoyed a run to the World Series, and have qualified for the postseason three subsequent times since this game (2009, 2017, and 2018 two of which was managed by Bud Black), the Padres would not make the playoffs until 2020, thirteen years later.